 Pimsleur is a well-known name in the language learning world, "fighting a battle" with other commercial giants like Rosetta Stone.
 The Pimsleur method is great stuff.

-It’s an entirely audio-based method, except for a reading PDFs which is a small part of it.
+It’s an entirely audio-based method, except for reading PDFs which is a small part of it.
 Let's see how it actually works.
-At the beginning of lessons, the narrator asks from you to imagine scenarios: “Imagine an American man meeting a Spanish woman in an area where Spanish is spoken.
+At the beginning of lessons, the narrator asks you to imagine scenarios: “Imagine an American man meeting a Spanish woman in an area where Spanish is spoken.
 He wants to begin a conversation…”

 This kind of mental imagery can really be more stimulating even for someone who is (like me) a visual learner who prefers to read the text instead of listening.
 I must admit that if I needed to read those same sentences – “Imagine an American man meeting a Spanish woman in... – it might distract me from visualizing that situation.
-Maybe it can happen because words on paper or on-screen might distract me from visualizing them since I’d probably be focused more on the text I’m reading rather on mental imagery.
+Maybe it can happen because words on paper or on-screen might distract me from visualizing them since I’d probably be focused more on the text I’m reading rather than on mental imagery.

 The cool thing here is the way the pronunciation of words is presented.
 So, the native speaker says the words, one syllable at a time, and that helps with focusing on each individual syllable.

 Tip: Make sure you’re not preoccupied with anything while you’re listening to lessons (e.g. driving a car) since concentration is pretty important.